charlie42/item_recommender/README.md

 ## Usage
 To use item-recommender, run the following command:
-`item-recommender dataset-path DATASET_PATH`
+`item-recommender --dataset-path [DATASET_PATH] --config-path [CONFIG PATH]`

-Replace DATASET_PATH with the path to your dataset.
-The name of teh file will be used as the name of the directory where the output will be stored.
+Replace [DATASET_PATH] with the path to your dataset in csv format, and [CONFIG_PATH] with the path to the config file.
+The example of the config file format is in the example_config subdirectory.
+The name of the dataset file will be used as the name of the directory where the output will be stored.
+Output columns named should start with "Output."

 ## License
 This project is licensed under the MIT License.